 Your GP will be able to advise you on the best treatment option for your individual circumstances.
 For example, they might recommend that you take some tablets to improve blood flow to your penis.

 The most common tablet that many of us will have heard about is Viagra – but there are also others too like Cialis or Sildenafil.
 These kinds of medications will usually be for short-term use, while you work on making any relevant lifestyle changes alongside.

 However, it’s worth noting that ED tablets aren’t suitable for everyone.
 Some people can react with certain medications (those that contain nitrates); and they’re also not recommended for people who have a history of stroke or heart attack (or who are taking alpha-blockers).
 Your GP will be best placed to advise you on this.

 You can also get ED tablets over the counter, but they should always come from a trusted source, such as Lloyds Pharmacy, who can ask you some questions about your medical history and verify your purchase.

 Some GPs might also recommend that you use a vacuum pump, as these can be used as an alternative to medication.
 They encourage blood flow to the penis and tend to work for most men.
 Your GP will be able to advise you on where to get one, as they aren’t always available on the NHS.

 5. Find out whether your testosterone levels are low, and explore ways to boost them

 Testosterone alone won’t determine whether or not you can get a firm erection.
 But it does play a key part in the process because it stimulates tissues in the penis to produce nitric oxide.
 This helps the penis relax so that it can fill with blood and become erect.

-If your testosterone levels are low, then you might find it more difficult to get an erection.
+If your testosterone levels are low, you might find it more difficult to get an erection.
 You might also find that your sex drive is lower.
 Other common symptoms of low testosterone include excessive sweating, fatigue, and difficulty with memory and concentration.